-- 1. General description of the site: location, size, nature of a settlement, its significance. - 2.
-A short summary of history of excavations: who, when, what (archaeological periods). - 3.
-Architectural features of one specific period: settlement layout, defense, public structures (e.g., palaces, temples), residential quarters, etc. Their identification (e.g., artifacts) and interpretation (spatial relationship, function, etc.). - 4.
-Selected installations important for interpretation of the site: altars, fireplaces, ovens, wells, etc. Their relationship to architectural structures (see above) and function.
+1. General description of the site: location, size, nature of a settlement, its significance.

+2. A short summary of history of excavations: who, when, what (archaeological periods).

+3. Architectural features of one specific period: settlement layout, defense, public structures (e.g., palaces, temples), residential quarters, etc. Their identification (e.g., artifacts) and interpretation (spatial relationship, function, etc.).

+4. Selected installations important for interpretation of the site: altars, fireplaces, ovens, wells, etc. Their relationship to architectural structures (see above) and function.

-- 5. General description of the most important artifacts and their interpretation. - 6.
-Bibliography (at least five sources).
+5. General description of the most important artifacts and their interpretation.

+6. Bibliography (at least five sources [avoid Internet sources unless they are official publications of archaeological projects; Wikipedia is NOT accepted as a scientific source]).
 Any format as long as consistency is preserved.